jeffreylanters/react-unity-webgl/README.md

 # Contribution and Development

-When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via the discussion board with me before making a change.
 Before commiting, please compile your code using npm run compile and open a pull request.

-**Before submitting a pull request,** please make sure the following is done:
+Before submitting a pull request, please make sure the following is done:

-- Fork [the repository](https://github.com/elraccoone/react-unity-webgl) and create your branch from `master`.
+- Create a public fork [the React Unity WebGL repository](https://github.com/elraccoone/react-unity-webgl) and and commit your changes to a new branch from the main branch.
-- Run `npm install` in the repository root.
-- Ensure the [test environment](https://github.com/jeffreylanters/react-unity-webgl-test) passes using `npm start` on the library.
-- Format your code with [prettier](https://github.com/prettier/prettier).
-- Make sure your code lints (`ts lint`).
+- Make sure the package installs using `npm install`, make sure your code lints using `ts lint` and if formatted using [prettier](https://github.com/prettier/prettier).
-- Typecheck all of your changes and make sure JSDocs are provided.
+- Typecheck all of your changes and make sure the documentation in both the code, Read Me and JSDocs are provided.
-- If you haven't already, complete the CLA.
+- Make sure your changes passes and are compatibly with Unity WebGL builds using the [test environment](https://github.com/jeffreylanters/react-unity-webgl-test) which provides a series of tests and basic implementations.

-#### Development and test cycle
+#### Development and Test-Cycle

+> When building this package, do not use a symlink-based technique (e.g. with the "npm link" command) because [npm link breaks libraries that are based on React](https://dev.to/vcarl/testing-npm-packages-before-publishing-h7o).

+> This package _must not_ have a dependency on React, only a dev dependency on @types/react.
+Otherwise, the users of this package might install two different versions of React which will lead to problems.

-If you want to modify this package and iteratively test it in inside your application, use the following steps while you're inside the directory of your own application:
+If you want to modify this package and iteratively test it in inside your application, use the following steps while you're inside the directory of your own application.

-> Do not use a symlink-based technique (e.g. with the "npm link" command) because [npm link breaks libraries that are based on React](https://dev.to/vcarl/testing-npm-packages-before-publishing-h7o).
+The "npm pack" command creates a .tgz file exactly the way it would if you were going to publish the package to npm.
+You can use that .tgz file to install it in your app.
+That way you can be sure that everything works exactly as it will do when you publish the package, later.

 ```sh
 cd ../react-unity-webgl/